 These are either the minimum air gaps suggested in a stove manufacturer's manual or, in the absence of such information, our own suggestion.
 There is no safety issues with distances to non-combustibles: the gaps are there to ensure heat from the stove gets into the room and does not just heat up the walls of any recess.
 DO NOT confuse this with distance to combustibles (much larger numbers!).
 The last part in brackets means that if you require a sweeping door in your vitreous pipe (because stove cannot be swept through from inside) OR you are using two vitreous elbows to create an offset (OUR FP2, Fitting Pack 2) then a minimum 35cm air gap is required (to fit everything in!).

-WE SUGGEST YOU DOUBLE CHECK THESE FIGURES FOR YOURSELVES, BEFORE PURCHASING, BY DOWNLOADING THE STOVE'S MANUAL.
+WE SUGGEST YOU DOUBLE CHECK THESE FIGURES FOR YOURSELVES, BEFORE PURCHASING, BY DOWNLOADING A STOVE'S MANUAL.

 316 grade (used to manufacture chimney liner): A grade of stainless steel, typically carries a 15 year guarantee.
 Often chosen if just planning on burning wood light to medium use.